 - a.
 The bad use of soil making them prone to intensive erosive processes; - b.
 An increase of water pollution is observed, due to excessive use of pesticides and fertilizers; - c.
 The incorrect use of irrigation in the plateau area together with swamp drainage, associated to the destruction of riparian forests can, in the long run, jeopardize the regional water balance; - d.
 The uncontrolled deforestation, linked to the excessive use of pesticides and monoculture implantation provokes ecological imbalances, with consequent increase of plague incidence; - e.
+Land use along river banks for agriculture, especially in areas with quartz sands, together with the increasing occurrence of ravines, has made these areas inappropriate for productive use; - f.
 The intensification of burning frequency, mainly at the end of drought periods, leads to loss of soil protection, which is highly susceptible to erosion, thus diminishing its potential for production.